Managing food allergen risks in industry

 Best practice allergen management guidance

-The Australian Food Standards Code stipulates that any of the major food allergens or their products must be labelled when present in a manufactured food as an ingredient, additive or processing aid or a component of one of these.
-The allergens that must be labelled are: wheat (of the genus Triticum, including spelt, and its hybridised strains such as triticale), tree nuts (specifically almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio, and walnut), crustacea, fish, molluscs, egg, lupin, milk, peanut, sesame, and soybean.
-In addition to allergens, gluten (from wheat, rye, barley, and oats) and added sulphites (present at 10mg/kg or higher) must also be declared due to their potential to cause non-allergic, hypersensitivity reactions.
+The Australia New Zealand Food Standards Code stipulates that any of the major food allergens or their products must be labelled when present in a manufactured food as an ingredient, additive or processing aid or a component of one of these.
+The allergens that must be labelled are: wheat (of the genus Triticum, including spelt, and its hybridised strains such as triticale); specific named tree nuts: almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio, and walnut; fish (finfish); crustacea; molluscs; egg; lupin; milk; peanut; sesame; and soybean.
+In addition to allergens, gluten (from wheat, rye, barley, or oats) and added sulphites (present at 10mg/kg or higher) must also be declared due to their potential to cause non-allergic, hypersensitivity reactions.

 Established in 2005 in Australia and New Zealand, the Allergen Bureau is a wonderful example of cooperation amongst competitors in the food industry, with national and multi-national food manufacturing and marketing companies, suppliers, importers, exporters, retailers, consumer groups and health professionals sharing information on managing the risks of food allergens in industry in the interests of consumers.

 Our members from Oceania, Europe, Asia, USA, Canada and Africa include representatives from food industries, research groups, health professionals and consumers in these regions.